natgo/wt-wiki-scraper/wikitext-transpiled/ground/M109G%20(Italy).md

 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The armour on the M109 is nearly non-existent, being surrounded by 32 mm thick aluminium alloy 5083, which effectively comes down to 13-20 mm RHA.
 This leaves the vehicle vulnerable to even light machine gun fire from any angle.
 The weakness of the armour turns into a strong-suit against AP shells that will pass straight through, unable to fuse or create enough spall to inflict major damage.
 Direct hits from HE and other chemical shells will most likely leave the M109 a burning wreck.
 The 6 crew members are pretty spaced apart in the turret, giving a plus to crew survivability.

+'''Armour type:'''

+* Aluminium alloy 5083 (Hull, turret)
-'''Armour type:''' <!-- The types of armour present on the vehicle and their general locations -->
+* Rolled homogeneous armor (Radiator covers)<!-- The types of armour present on the vehicle and their general locations -->
 <!-- Example: * Rolled homogeneous armour (Front, Side, Rear, Hull roof)
 * Cast homogeneous armour (Turret, Transmission area) -->